dstotijn/hetty/README.md

 MITM proxy, or it serves the GraphQL API and web interface (Next.js).

 ```
-$ hetty -h
-Usage of hetty:
+$ Usage of ./hetty:
   -addr string
         TCP address to listen on, in the form "host:port" (default ":80")
   -adminPath string
         File path to admin build
   -cert string
-    	CA certificate file path
+        CA certificate filepath.
+Creates a new CA certificate is file doesn't exist (default "~/.hetty/hetty_cert.pem")
   -db string
         Database file path (default "hetty.db")
   -key string
-    	CA private key file path
+        CA private key filepath.
+Creates a new CA private key if file doesn't exist (default "~/.hetty/hetty_key.pem")
 ```

-**Note:** There is no built-in in support yet for generating a CA certificate.
-This will be added really soon in an upcoming release.
-In the meantime, please use `openssl` (_TODO: add instructions_).
+⚠️ _Todo: Write instructions for installing CA certificate in local CA store, and_ _configuring Hetty to be used as a proxy server._

 ## Vision and roadmap